White Sox vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Robert and the Chicago White Sox will meet Paul Goldschmidt and the St. Louis Cardinals on Saturday at Guaranteed Rate Field, at 2:10 PM ET.
+Andrew Vaughn and the Chicago White Sox hit the field against Willson Contreras and the St. Louis Cardinals at Guaranteed Rate Field on Sunday, at 2:10 PM ET.

-Bookmakers list the White Sox as -115 favorites on the moneyline, while giving the underdog Cardinals -105 moneyline odds to win.
-The over/under is 8 runs for this matchup.
+Bookmakers list the White Sox as -130 favorites on the moneyline, while giving the underdog Cardinals +105 moneyline odds.
+The total is 9 runs for this matchup.

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.